Examples

 ib_add_libraries("raylib", "GL", "m", "pthread", "dl", "rt", "X11", NULL);

-// Build the project
+// Build the project - explicitly name it "main"

 ib_build();